 In addition, you don’t control the pricing of your book.
 Amazon dictates the minimums and maximum list price, based both on the size of your book and the royalty plan you select.
 See Amazon List Price Requirements.
 The retailer, too, can choose to sell your book at a price below your list price, minus delivery costs and any applicable Value Added Tax.
 Add-on costs can eat away at your earnings.

-Solution: Think carefully about instead choosing the 35% royalty plan, which is non-exclusive and gives you the freedom to sell wherever you like.
+Solution: Think carefully about instead choosing the 35% royalty plan, which has fewer restrictions, is non-exclusive and gives you the freedom to sell wherever you like.
+At the very least, if you decide on the 70% plan, stay non-exclusive.
+Don’t choose to opt into the Select plan.

 - With an overall increase in ebook sales across all major English-speaking markets, consider going non-exclusive with Amazon and adding all major sales channel to your distribution mix.